 Editorial Staff And Contributors

-Your doctor will talk to you about the best way to deliver the medication(s).
+The medical team will talk to you about the best way to deliver the treatment.

 Chemotherapy drugs may be given by: